davecanderson/docs/docs/vue/use-client.md

 <h3 class="my-4 text-lg font-semibold">Implicit Error Handling</h3>

-More often you'll want to take advantage of the implicit validation support in `useClient()` which makes its state available to child components, alleviating the need to explicitly pass it in each component as seen in the [/Contacts](https://vue-mjs.web-templates.io/Contacts) `Edit` component which doesn't do any manual error handling:
+More often you'll want to take advantage of the implicit validation support in `useClient()` which makes its state available to child components, alleviating the need to explicitly pass it in each component as seen in razor-tailwind's [Contacts.mjs](https://github.com/NetCoreTemplates/razor-tailwind/blob/main/MyApp/wwwroot/Pages/Contacts.mjs) `Edit` component for its
+[/Contacts](https://vue-mjs.web-templates.io/Contacts) page which doesn't do any manual error handling:

 ```js
 const Edit = {